 Hidden pagodas.
-In Vietnam, Buddhism has been long established since the 2nd century and up until today, 12% of the population is Buddhism followers.
-Many pagodas from centuries-old to recently built each has its unique design and stories behind.
+In Vietnam, Buddhism has been long established since the 2nd century, and up until today, 12% of the population is Buddhism followers.
+Many pagodas, from centuries-old to recently built each have its unique design and story behind them.
 Only when going off the beaten paths in Saigon will you get to see the hidden gem and listen to local tales, especially in the mystic Chinatown.
 You may want to spend an hour at one of the pagodas to admire its beautiful architecture and pay respect by offering incense like the locals.

 An alley and an old apartment in the Chinatown

 Local market.
-You can also visit a local market to buy souvenirs or simply to join in the bustling atmosphere at the place.
-From fresh produces, to dried foods, to clothing and cosmetics, you can find almost anything here.
+You can also visit a local market to buy souvenirs or simply join in the place’s bustling atmosphere.
+You can find almost anything here from fresh produce to dried foods, clothing, and cosmetics.
 If you are not a shopaholic, about the 30 minutes looking around should be enough.

 Inside Binh Tay Temporary Market